|AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy||Gravity, black holes and physics|

 Existence of objective reality

-This fully corresponds to our experience with all phenomena in the macroworld , described by the laws of classical physics.
+This fully corresponds to our experience with all phenomena in the macroworld, described by the laws of classical physics.
 A more complex situation occurs in the field of the microworld - atoms and elementary particles.
-Here the process of "observation", respectively. measurement, necessarily interferes with the behavior of microparticles and changes their parameters.
+Here the process of "observation", respectively measurement, necessarily interferes with the behavior of microparticles and changes their parameters.
 The measurement is necessarily of a nature mutual interactions of the measured particle with the "test" particles.
 Thus, we cannot claim that the microparticles had a certain position and velocity until the parameters are measured.
-The measured quantity did not acquire the appropriate value until the moment of measurement - and as a result of the measurement process.
+The measured quantity has acquired the appropriate value only at the moment of measurement - and as a result of the measurement process.
 However, one cannot agree with opinions that overestimate the role of the "subjective observer" and question the objective reality as such!
-Natural processes with innumerable interactions of particles and fields are constantly taking place in nature and their results are independent of us .
+Natural processes with innumerable interactions of particles and fields are constantly taking place in nature and their results are independent of us.
 Only our occasional probes into the events of the microworld are burdened by fundamental quantum uncertainties.
-However, this is not a consequence of our subjective intervention as an observer, but the influence of interaction with objectively existing particles used for observation or measurement.it does not deny objective reality , it only points out some of its unusual and difficult to understand properties.
+However, this is not a consequence of our subjective intervention as an observer, but the influence of interaction with objectively existing particles used for observation or measurement.
+Quantum physics does not deny objective reality, it just points out some of its unusual and difficult to understand properties.

 How do we humans perceive space and time?

-We obtain basic information about the surrounding world through our senses .
+We obtain basic information about the surrounding world through our senses.
 We perceive sound by hearing, light by sight, temperature of objects by touch, fumes of some substances by smell.
-But do we have a sense or a receptor for the mental perception of the passage of time (c hronesthesia )?
-Neurophysiology shows that we do not have a direct " time sense " , but the brain can create it additionally or virtually .
+But do we have a sense or a receptor for the mental perception of the passage of time (chronesthesia )?
+Neurophysiology shows that we do not have a direct "time sense", but the brain can create it additionally or virtually.
 The tool is memory - a more or less stable record in the structure of neurons in the brain.
 Using our senses, the brain registers various events as perceptions which it processes and sequentially writes them to the various layers of the neural network.
-By this sequential "addressing" of event records in neural networks, their chronological order is encoded in the brain .
-We then understand and experience the sequence and continuity of these records of registered events as time .
+By this sequential "addressing" of event records in neural networks, their chronological order is encoded in the brain.
+The sequence and continuity of these records of registered events we then understand and experience as time .
 The brain constantly compares events registered by the senses as well as neural records of past events and sorts them in terms of space and time.
-Psychological arrow of time ("psychic feeling for the passage of time") , according to which human memory in a way reflects the part of events that is called the past, is clearly different in our psyche from the future.
+Psychological arrow of time ("psychic feeling for the passage of time"), according to which human memory in a way reflects the part of events that is called the past, is clearly different in our psyche from the future.
 The human mind currently perceives the present.
 The past, as unique and unrepeatable, is stored in memory and can form certain ideas and expectations about the future based on its past experience.
-Time is therefore a thought structure , which we rank consecutively one after the other the individual events and experiences.
+Time is therefore a thought structure, which we rank consecutively one after the other the individual events and experiences.

 time in nature

 Newton's absolute time is an expression of our daily experience with the direction of phenomena and events.
-It flows relentlessly forward *) as we age and see many things disappear, our loved ones die, other things arise or be born.
-It is a time whose flow is perceived equally by all people, subject to the movements of the planets, the rotation of the Earth and the resulting alternation of day and night, as well as the apparent movements of the stars.
+It flows relentlessly forward *) as we age and see many things disappear, our loved ones die, other things arise again or be born.
+It is a time, whose flow is perceived equally by all people, it governs the movements of the planets, the rotation of the Earth and the resulting alternation of day and night, as well as the apparent movements of the stars.

 Space and time used in classical mechanics have the following four basic properties :